jasonfb/common_core_js/README.md

 rails generate common_core:scaffold Thing
 ```

+TO INSTALL:

+- Add common_core_js to your Gemfile

+- Install jQuery (required)

+- Install Bootstrap (optional)

+- Install Devise or implement your own authentication

 ## Options

 Note that the arguments are not preceeded by dashes and are followed by equal sign and the input you are giving.